karmab/kcli/doc/index.md

 kcli network  -c 192.168.122.0/24 default
 ```

-kcli configuration is done ~/.kcli directory that you need to manually create.
+kcli configuration is done in ~/.kcli directory that you need to manually create.
 It will contain:

 - config.yml generic configuration where you declare hypervisors/hosts ( we use the term *client*)
 - profiles.yml hosts your profiles where you combine things like memory, numcpus and all supported parameters into named profiles to create vms from